gabrielenizzoli/spark_engine/docs/components/component_sql.md

 In the context, accumulators are available using the `acc` method as follows: `acc(<accumulator name>, <increment value>)`.
 In this method call:

 * `<accumulator name>`: name of the accumulator
-* `<increment value>`: how much the accumulator should be incremented, dsecremented
+* `<increment value>`: how much the accumulator should be incremented

 Note that the accumulator name used internally in the udf is not the global name of the accumulator.
 This mapping is specified in the `accumulators` map of the udf definition.
 This way the same udf can be used in multiple places, and the global accumulator name reported to  the metric system may be different.
 As an example, in the following the named used in the udf is `internal.name`, but for metric reporting purpose the name is `global.name`:

 ```yaml
 sqlComponent:
   sql: select testIntUdf(value) from source